Skip to content

 Contactless Payment Cards

-• Tap your contactless Interac® debit, American Express®, Mastercard®, Visa® credit, or mobile wallet (Apple Pay, Google Pay, and Samsung Pay) at the fare gates or onboard the bus.
+• Tap your contactless Interac® debit, American Express®, Mastercard®, Visa® credit, or mobile wallet (Apple Pay, Google Pay, and Samsung Pay) at the fare gates or onboard the bus for a single traveller.

 • Adult fare only.
 Concession fare is not available when paying with contactless debit or credit.